 The GCC Bookstore offers a variety of purchase and rental options for required textbooks, including less expensive online rentals through RedShelf.
-Students who would typically purchase their textbooks (with or without financial aid) should be encouraged to continue to do so.

 The GCC Library continues to examine the required textbook list and purchase any titles that are available online through Library databases with multi-user access.
 To do this, we work from data provided by the Bookstore, so we ask faculty to consistently report their textbooks to the Bookstore.

 We will contact faculty members whose required books are accessible online through the GCC Library.

 Faculty, if you would like to investigate alternative texts you can use in your courses in the future (including open educational resources, readings in the public domain, and licensed library materials), please contact Caroline Hallam, OER & DE Librarian, at firstname.lastname@example.org.

 The Library's electronic reserve program is designed to keep students caught up in their courses while they wait for required texts to arrive or wait for financial aid to clear to purchase their texts.

 Faculty may submit requests for Library staff to scan limited selections from Library materials on reserve.
 Faculty requests should comply with fair use.
 The District reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order may violate copyright law.
 Please refer to the District's guidelines for further information:

 This guide is licensed by CC BY 4.0.
 You are free to copy, transform, and redistribute this material in any medium or format without asking for permission.
 Requested attribution statement; "Adapted from Glendale Community College Library Updates (CC BY 4.0)."